zkkython/Awesome-ML-SYS-Tutorial/sglang/code-walk-through/readme.md

 # SGLang Code Walk Through

-**[Warning: This is working in progress, and the content is not yet complete.
-We are still polishing the content and will update it soon.]**

 This doc serve as a developer-level guidance and provide a brief code walkthrough of SGLang's backend, tracing the path of how requests are processed, as shown in the following figure.

 <div style="text-align: center; width: 100%; margin: 0 auto;">